jofhatkea/js-kata-fall-2018/README.md

 ## Suggested solutions

-SUggested solutions for each kata will be posted at https://www.youtube.com/playlist?list=PLCx1FpZ4Dtb1cx9MFzRyHDtmiloBTGZy-
+Suggested solutions for each kata will be posted at https://www.youtube.com/playlist?list=PLCx1FpZ4Dtb1cx9MFzRyHDtmiloBTGZy- a few days after the due date.